giuseppegrosso/esercitazioneJpa/README.md

 ## Data Model

-The PostTag data model represents a digital media store, including tables for artists, albums, media tracks, invoices and customers.
+The esercitazioneJpa data model represents.

 ## How do I Download and Create the Post Database?